Resident Evil

 If you spot anything else – please feel free to get in touch or leave something in the comments and we’ll update the page over time.
 For now, we hope you enjoy taking a look at what has been recovered and enjoy the findings so far.
 We have also included two bonus builds that we also located which will have some minor differences too.

-With a huge thank you to Pete Frith for allowing us to preserve and for the assets and to Nigel Speight for his recollections.
+With a huge thank you to Pete Frith for allowing us to preserve and for the assets, to Danny C, Tony Purkey, Miguel Rhodi and Shork for sharing their findings so far, to David for the Press Kit materials and other details relating to earlier versions and to Nigel Speight for his recollections.

 Downloads